History of the Decathlon Brand

 Decathlon has a strategy of verticalization for its products.
 Thus, the brand sells and produces almost only its own products today on its shelves.
 In this field, it has almost no competition, whether in France, Europe, or anywhere else in the world.
 80% of the items sold are Decathlon brands in the Decathlon stores.
 Thus, the company controls the entire production chain, from manufacturing to sales.

-Today, Decathlon production lines are located all over the world: France, Poland, Bulgaria, Belgium, Morocco, Mauritius, Tunisia, Brazil, India, Japan, South Korea.
+Today, Decathlon production lines are located all over the world: France, Poland, Bulgaria, Belgium, Morocco, Mauritius, Tunisia, Brazil, India, Japan, and South Korea.
 In the manufacturing plants, a protocol is respected to ensure the quality of the product when it is offered in stores.

 With the international expansion of production lines, manufacturing costs can vary from one country to another.
 This makes it easier for the Decathlon group to offer prices adapted to the local population while maintaining the quality of each product.
 It is important to know that 80% of the production is made in Asia, especially in China, India, and Bangladesh.